RetroPie/RetroPie-Docs/docs/MAME.md

 ***

-There are a variety of MAME emulator version available in RetroPie.
+There are a variety of MAME emulator versions available in RetroPie.
 There are significant differences in performance, compatibility, and configuration between them.
-If you're getting started with MAME or arcade emulation, start by reading [Managing Arcade ROMs](Managing-Arcade-ROMs).
-This page is a resource for additional details on RetroPie's MAME emulators including configuration, controls, and the ROM sets which each emulator requires.
+If you're getting started with MAME or arcade emulation, start by reading [Managing Arcade ROMs](https://github.com/RetroPie/RetroPie-Setup/wiki/Managing-ROMs).

+This page is a resource for additional details on RetroPie's MAME emulators including configuration paths, controls, and the ROM sets which each emulator requires.

 | Emulator | Rom Folder | Required ROM Vesion | Controller Config |
 | :---: | :---: | :---: | :---: | :---: | :---: |